ragint/big-fridge/README.md

 - A link to a live deployment of the project ([Heroku](https://www.heroku.com/) or elsewhere)

 ## Duration
-This project should take around 24 hours of active work  which can be divided up to fit your schedule.
+This project should take about 24 hours of active work  which can be divided up to fit your schedule.